tehasdf/cloudify-manager-blueprints/ha_notes.rst

 Syncthing
 ---------

+> Syncthing is used to keep the required directories in sync on all the manager
+> machines.

 For filesystem replication, `syncthing <https://syncthing.net/>`_ is used.
 During configuration, each node adds its address and ID to consul, and at runtime,